 We are currently looking for volunteers to help identify and format previous election results data.

-On December 27th and 28th, LAM-TECH collaborated with SLREN and hosted the first Open Election Data Jam (OEDJ) at Njala University’s Njala Campus.
+On December 27th and 28th, LAM-TECH now called TpISENT collaborated with SLREN and hosted the first Open Election Data Jam (OEDJ) at Njala University’s Njala Campus.
 There were 30 plus volunteers including students, civil society activists, and media professionals who attended.
 Participants were trained on how to manage open elections data using the platform on the first day and on the second day they worked in teams to validate and publish 2007 and 2012 presidential and parliamentary election results, candidate profiles and boundary delimitations for 2018 elections.
 Thanks to generous donations from individuals like Yeama Thompson, Thomas Songu, Amadu Massally and LAM-TECH's CEO Tamba S. Lamin, we were able to get going.